JohanScheepers/ttn-sandbox-lmic-node/README.md

 In AUS there are 3 different bands, so caution needed here as to the correct band to use.
 It will be one of '-D CFG_as923=1', -D CFG_as923jp=1 or -D CFG_au915=1.
 Dependant on the deployed of the gateway it possibly can be any of the 3.
 Lucky thought a number of community members deploying gateways use duel band ones.
 Supporting both as923 and au915 bands.

 ### 3.3 Board Specific Settings
+In the platformio.ini all the available options you can set on each board are listed separately.

+As indicated earlier we are using a TTGO T-Beam V1.
+We can adjust the serial port, power management, OLED use and the pins used.

+I this example we are going to leave everything as default and just ensure the OLED are activated as we have one.
+We want to see some of the data from the network as the node joins and sending and receiving uplinks and downlinks.

 ```ini
 [env:ttgo_t_beam_v1]
 ; TTGO T-Beam (aka T22) V1.0, V1.1 (ESP32).